ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 #### Support Character Set for Each Database

-For character sets not listed in the table below, Migration Center does not automatically calculate the correction factor.
-Instead, a value of 1 is assinged, and no length conversion is performed.
+For character sets not listed in the table below, Migration Center does not perform length correction.

 ##### Altibase